zorrodong/germcell/README.md

 Single-cell RNA-seq analysis of human germline cells and their niche cells.

 #1:
-One can use this shiny app to see the expression pattern of human germline cells and their niche cells in R program (make sure shiny package has already been installed: install.packages("shiny"))
+One can use this shiny app to see the expression pattern of human germline cells and their niche cells in R program (make sure shiny package has already been installed: install.packages("shiny")):

 library(shiny)